 In my senior year of pre-med, on a well women exam, the school physician doing my exam literally freaked out after doing my breast exam when she read my mother was diagnosed with breast cancer.
 The doctor told me I needed a biopsy.
 I looked at her calmly and said, “why do I need a biopsy, I am in my early 20’s”.
 You would have thought I had 3 heads the way she looked at me.
 In my mind’s eye I felt her say, how dare she ask why!
 She said because my breasts were highly lumpy, and my mother had breast cancer.

 At a very early age I was already biohacking, using thought processes, why and what is the root cause….
 I asked my doctor, “What causes lumpy breasts?”
 Now she was not really happy because I was backing up her schedule.
 She then stated, (remember this was 30+ years ago) “fibrocystic breast may have a link to coffee”.
 I told her, “So if someone drinks 2 pots of coffee every day, it would be a good thing to stop?”, and she said, “Who drinks that much coffee?”.
 I said, “A pre-med student, president of her class taking 25 credits, working at Shock Trauma every weekend overnight shift, and tutoring foreign students”.

 Naturopathic Doctors were born from an area of medicine once called Eclectic Medicine.
 Eclectic Doctors use many different tools in treating people such as: herbs, homeopathy, acupuncture, nutrition, hydrotherapy… As a Naturopathic Doctor, I use various treatments because some patients respond better to certain treatments.
-For example patients with lots of environmental allergies may not respond to herbs; instead I may recommend homeopathy or in sublingual immunotherapy (allergy drops).
+For example, patients with lots of environmental allergies may not respond to herbs; instead, I may recommend homeopathy or sublingual immunotherapy (allergy drops).